CentOS/reimzul/client/README.md

                         [optional] The rpm disttag to override (example:
                         .el7.centos, default: automatically detected by the
                         builder)
+  -s SOURCESDIR, --sourcesdir SOURCESDIR
+                        [optional] Which directory in lookaside to use as sources dir (example: c7, default: reimzul will use the branch name)
   --scratch             Will just build the pkg but not prepare it in staging-
                         tosign area